-In fact, in 2015, the Consumer Financial Protection Bureau reached a Consent Order with Encore Capital Group and its affiliates, including Midland Funding, LLC and MCM, for deceptive debt collection methods such as harassment wage garnishment without notification.
+In fact, in 2015, the Consumer Financial Protection Bureau reached a Consent Order with Encore Capital Group and its affiliates, including Midland Funding, LLC and MCM, for deceptive debt collection methods such as harassment and wage garnishment without notification .

 If they continue harassing you, document the date and time of every incident.
 Contact your state attorney general's office and tell them about any violations that you notice.

-When you owe a debt, we usually advise you to contact the creditor and ask if it would be possible for the company to negotiate with them.
+If you owe the debt, we usually advise you to contact the creditor and ask if it would be possible for the company to negotiate with them.

-Look at your complete financial situation since there's a chance additional creditors will proceed with their own litigation, so have someone review your credit report or data for you that understands creditor lawsuit risk.
+Look at your complete financial situation since there's a chance additional creditors will proceed with their litigation, so have someone review your credit report or data for you who understands creditor lawsuit risk.